Inflation reaches just under 11% | iomtoday.co.im

 Subscribe newsletter

-The latest inflation report, compiled and published by the Statistics Isle of Man team at the Cabinet Office, shows inflation increased from 9.2% in June.
+July’s latest inflation report, compiled and published by the Statistics Isle of Man team at the Cabinet Office, shows inflation increased from 9.2% in June

 ‘Housing, water, electricity, gas and other fuels’ continues to be the biggest contributor to the rate of inflation with an increase of 28.9%.